vuejs/docs/src/guide/component-props.md

 ### Attribute Inheritance

-When a component returns a single root node, non-prop attributes will automatically be added to the root node's props.
+When a component returns a single root node, non-prop attributes will automatically be added to the root node's attributes.
 For example, in the instance of a date-picker component:

 ```js
 app.component('date-picker', {